 Customs examinations can be a real headache to deal with, but a customs broker can make it much less stressful.
 By letting someone else handle the legal side of the issue, you can focus your attention on making your customers happy in the meantime.

 USA Customs Clearance can make it easy to get through customs examinations.
 Our team of expert import-export consultants can help you understand the process of importing from start to finish, and we can walk you through what to do if your shipment gets stuck in customs.
-Our customs consulting services come in either 30-minute or 1-hour sessions, and you’ll be surprised at how much we can cover in that span of time.
+Our customs consulting services come in 30-minute sessions, and you’ll be surprised at how much we can cover in that span of time.

 If consulting isn’t for you, we also have experienced customs brokers that can assist you more directly throughout the entire process of importing your goods.
 Our licensed customs brokers are experienced professionals in the industry, and have helped hundreds of importers get their shipments safely through the U.S. border.
 We even offer customs consulting for importing face masks.